 5. Firmware Over-the-Air (FOTA) and Configuration Over-the-Air (COTA): These mechanisms enable remote updates and configuration of the embedded system's firmware and settings, respectively, facilitating maintenance and adaptability throughout the product lifecycle.

-The software architecture of an embedded system is carefully crafted to meet the specific requirements of the target application, ensuring efficient resource utilization, real-time performance, and reliable operation.
+The Software Architecture of Embedded System is carefully crafted to meet the specific requirements of the target application, ensuring efficient resource utilization, real-time performance, and reliable operation.

 Conclusion